Tips and Activities for Visiting Utah National Parks in the Winter

 Take a visual tour through all five Utah National Parks to see the stunning landscapes you’ll see when you visit!

-In the winter you can expect highs in the winter to be between 43 degrees to 46 degrees Fahrenheit and the lows to hover around the mid-20s.
+The Utah National Parks winter weather means highs between 43 degrees to 46 degrees Fahrenheit and the lows to hover around the mid-20s.

 In December Southern Utah sees highs averaging around 43 degrees and dipping down around 22 degrees Fahrenheit.